Table of Contents

 Compare a weak objective with a strong professional summary.

-Objective: I am a hard-working individual looking for a Entry Level Full Stack Developer position where I can learn new things and advance my career.
+Objective: I am a hard-working person looking for an entry level full stack developer role where I can learn and grow.

 Technical Skills - Languages: [List] - Frameworks: [List] - Tools: [List] Soft Skills - [Skill 1], [Skill 2], [Skill 3]